clasp-developers/verify-cando/README.md

 # verify-cando
 This section has two folders:
-1. Lysozyme-TI - free energy calculation of transformation of benzene to phenol in lysozyme protein and in solution
+1. Lysozyme-TI - free energy calculation of transformation of benzene to phenol in lysozyme protein and in solution one-step (Vdw transformation) and three-steps(decharging- Vdw transformation and recharging)

         I. setup
                 Run the scripts